HouseEngine is a plug-in that generates new melodies, basslines, hooks, and riffs from your MIDI chord progressions automatically.

 Simply download the installer and install the plug-in on your system.
 Then open your DAW and add HouseEngine to a track.

-HouseEngine comes with a selection of factory chord progressions and several different chord progression generators.
+HouseEngine comes with several different chord progression generators.
 But you can also import your own MIDI chord progressions.

 Your MIDI file should look like this: